alexandreborges/malwoverview/README.md

 # REQUERIMENTS

-This tool was tested on a Kali Linux 2018 system.
+This tool was tested on a Kali Linux 2018 system and Windows 10.
 Therefore, it will be necessary to install:

+## Kali Linux

 1. Python version 2.7.x.